Crafting Successful Author & Illustrator Visits 2020

 “The people that attended were so supportive and it was like we were family by the end of the week.
 The faculty was genuine, down to earth, caring, and humorous.
 I am looking forward to a time when I can come again.”

-Three scholarships are available for this workshop from the Peter P. Jacobi fund:
+Scholarships are available for this workshop from the General Scholarship and the Peter P. Jacobi Scholarship Fund:

 Click here to apply!